mqtthiqs/at-doc/docs/modules/peak.md

 Once reaching zero again it can optionally retrigger.
 This depends on **Repeat**, which sets a fixed set of (unconditional) repeats and **Infinite repeat**, which makes _Peak_ acts like an LFO.

+!!! note

-Note: Peak is _unipolar_, meaning it only moves up from the destination parameter's set value.
+    _Peak_ is _unipolar_, meaning it only moves up from the destination parameter's set value.
     Therefore, to modulate across its full range of without clamping, the destination parameter must be set to its lowest value, and range set to 100%.

 ## Controls